SynBench: A Benchmark for Differentially Private Text Generation: Empirical Results Analysis

-Table~\ref{tab:text-utility} reveals substantial utility degradation in text generation.
-Notably, even in the absence of privacy constraints ($\epsilon = \infty$), synthetic data does not achieve parity with real-data baselines, indicating that the \textbf{evaluated methods are unable to completely model the domain-specific complexity}.
-Only in a few cases do DP-gen synthetic datasets, without privacy constraints, enable downstream models to match real-data performance (e.g., \textsc{N2C2'08} on Clinical-LongFormer, \textsc{ZsTfns} on all models, \textsc{Asylax} on Roberta-base).
+\textbf{Utility} Notably, even without privacy constraints ($\epsilon=\infty$), synthetic data rarely matches real-data baselines, suggesting that \textbf{the evaluated generators do not fully capture the domain-specific distributions required for downstream learning.} Only in a few cases do DP-gen synthetic datasets, without privacy constraints, enable downstream models to match real-data performance (e.g., \textsc{N2C2'08} on Clinical-LongFormer, \textsc{ZsTfns} on all models, \textsc{Asylax} on Roberta-base).
 In contrast, AUG-PE still lags behind, even without privacy budget, highlighting the need for extra efforts (e.g., prompt optimization) to match fine-tuning methods.
+We observe a distinctive failure mode for DP-Dfs under strong privacy constraints (e.g., $\epsilon=0.5$ for \textsc{ZsTfns} and \textsc{PsyTAR}; $\epsilon \in \{0.5,1\}$ for \textsc{DMSAFN}): DP-Dfs collapses to degenerate outputs such as empty or random strings, indicating brittleness at low privacy budgets.
+By contrast, without privacy constraints ($\epsilon=\infty$), DP-Dfs is often competitive (e.g., on \textsc{ZsTfns} and the two legal datasets), but its performance degrades significantly t once DP is applied. \textbf{Importantly, utility alone does not capture generation quality:} even with the highest downstream score (e.g., \textsc{Eurlex} at $\epsilon=\infty$), its fidelity distribution is still inferior to DP-gen, highlighting the need to assess both utility and distributional fidelity.

 For most datasets and downstream models, there is no consistently clear relationship between the privacy budget and performance: \textbf{stricter privacy constraints do not always correspond to decreased performance}.
-This observation may be attributed to two factors: first, the implementation of differential privacy may not provide the intended privacy guarantees; second, it is possible that strong privacy protections do not necessarily require compromising the utility of synthetic data for downstream tasks.
-This result supports the effectiveness of our benchmark design, particularly the inclusion of multiple classifier baselines, in providing more accurate estimates of data utility.
+This observation may be attributed to two factors: first, higher privacy bounds are not being fully utilised for better utility; second, it is possible that strong privacy protections do not necessarily require compromising the utility of synthetic data for downstream tasks.
+Given the complexity of the data, the under-utilization of higher privacy budgets is likely the primary factor.